-The effort to explain, cajole, or convince a person who is deeply forgetful is often met with frustration on the part of the Alzheimer's caregiver; and, refusal on the part of the person living with dementia to cooperate.
+The effort to explain to, or convince, a person who is living with dementia is often met with frustration on the part of the Alzheimer's caregiver; and, refusal on the part of the person living with dementia to cooperate.

 Alzheimer's Reading Room

 Long winded explanations or trying to convince with lots of words does not work with persons living with dementia.

 They usually end up refusing to cooperate, or just say "no".